-It’s apple season once again!
-So, take your favorite kind of apples and start preparing these easy Apple Turnovers with Puff Pastry — a delicious and filling snack that adults and kids would surely love!
+It's apple season once again!
+So, take your favorite kind of apples and start preparing these easy Puff Pastry Apple Turnovers --- a delicious and filling snack that adults and kids would surely love!

 Don't know about you, but here in Stockholm, we have good apples available in the supermarket the whole-year-round.

 But if you want them at their best, autumn is the time of the year when you should prepare all your favorite apple dishes.

-So, here’s one of my favorites, apple turnovers with puff pastry — and you don’t even need to prepare your own pastry!
+So, here's one of my favorites, puff pastry apple turnovers --- and you don't even need to prepare your own pastry dough!

 - Puff pastry - the ones you buy from the supermarket are excellent for this apple turnovers recipe.

 - Brown sugar - muscovado, demerara; you can use any type of brown sugar you want.